Summer Financial Aid Information

 |Fall and Spring semesters||August - May||Entire eligible amount to be evenly divided between eligible terms of enrollment (Fall/Spring)|

-If you will be taking summer 2017 courses at another college or university and would like to use financial aid, you must complete the consortium agreement process.
+If you will be taking summer 2023 courses at another college or university and would like to use financial aid, you must complete the consortium agreement process.
 You will be responsible for paying your tuition and fees and meeting payment deadlines at the visited institution.
 The Ad Hoc Consortium Agreement Form will be available mid-spring.

 |Type of Aid||Undergraduate (Min.
 Credit Req.)||Graduate (Min.
 Credit Req.)|